ribGSilva/EasyRecyclerViewItem/README.md

-# ItemRecyclerViewExpansivel
+# EasyItemRecyclerView

-Item of RecyclerView expansible.
+Here, there are two adapter types, an item of RecyclerView expansible, and a simple item:

+Here is what I did to use the expansible adapter:

 Ex: